COVID 19 Update

 What do I do if I want to make a complaint about the SEND provision for my child?

-In the first instance, please make an appointment to see the SENCO who will be happy to hear your complaint and will endeavour to resolve the issue as soon as possible.
+In the first instance, please make an appointment to see the SENCO who will be happy to hear your complaint and endeavour to resolve the issue as soon as possible.

 If you are still not satisfied with the outcome, please refer to the Academy complaints policy which can be found on the Academy website.